 You will find over 70 historic buildings, complete with artifacts, furniture, tools and equipment.
 The history is real, the stories you hear are true.
 Staff are thoroughly trained and immersed in the 19th century to provide you, the visitor, with an authentic visit to New Brunswick in the 1800s

 King's Landing's hours are from ten to five daily so you can spend a couple hours enjoying the site, then enjoy lunch at the "The King's Head Inn" and spend another couple of hours walking off lunch and head off to Fredericton.
 Fredericton is the capital of New Brunswick and only twenty minutes south of King's Landing.

 Once you get to Charlottetown, get ready to shift down another gear and really start relaxing.
 Prince Edward Island is a magical place.
 You can stay in Charlottetown because nothing is very far away.
 Plan on spending at least a couple of days.
-Take a day and go to the beaches on the north shore, enjoy a Lobster church supper.
+Take a day and go to some of the beautiful beaches and enjoy a Lobster church supper.

 Make sure you visit the Halifax Public Gardens and the Halifax Citadel which is my favorite fort.
 Depending on how much energy you have left after visiting Halifax, you can take another few days and visit the "Cape Breton Highlands National Park" perhaps catching the "Fortress of Louisbourg" along the way.
 Be warned that it adds a lot of driving and has been know to be fogged in for a few days, but the mountains coming right down to the sea can be spectacular.

 Good luck on your trip, you won't regret the driving.
 You'll see some spots with enough beauty to take your breath away.
 It is a little like going back to an earlier time so relaxing isn't very hard.
 Don't be surprised if you find some self service fruit and vegetable stands along the way and lots of friendly people, great seafood, and wonderful sites.

 This link leads to pictures of our adventures in Nova Scotia during the seventies.
 For more check out our book, A Taste of the Wild, Canada's Maritimes.